evolvingstuff/vdw2/content/posts/stroke-patients-with-low-vitamin-d-were-10x-more-likely-to-become-depressed.md

 > "More than 1000 cases of stroke were documented among the women during the six years."

-* <a href="/posts/diseases-that-may-be-related-via-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Diseases that may be related via low vitamin D">Diseases that may be related via low vitamin D</a> has the following chart: Note that Depression has 5 links to other diseases
+* [Diseases that may be related via low vitamin D](/posts/diseases-that-may-be-related-via-low-vitamin-d) has the following chart: Note that Depression has 5 links to other diseases

 <img src="/attachments/d3.mock.jpg" alt="image" width="400">